In this post we cover these topics:

 Many business owners view their accountants as the taxman when, in fact, they are there to help you.
 They are there to save you money, get back deductions, get you refunds and make deductions possible.

-As a business owner, you may not realise that when you run a business, the lines are not as direct concerning individuals.
+It is possible that as the owner of a business, you are unaware of the fact that when you operate a business, the lines are not as direct when it comes to individuals.
 If you're an individual, you claim a deduction against your employment income.
-There has to be a direct connection between how that expense helps you generate your employment income, how you got your pay, and your wages.
-When you're in business, it's a little bit wider.
+There has to be a direct connection between the way in which that expense helps you create income from your employment, the way in which you was paid, and the amount of money that you were paid.
+When you're running a company, you have to cast your nett a little bit wider.

-Have the system set up and have the bank feeds connected, and you can start at any time.
-The first of July is quite a nice point to land on, but the first of any quarter, if you're making your business activity statements quarterly, is also a good time that you can get going.
+As long as you have the system configured and the bank feeds connected, you are free to begin whenever you like.
+If you make your company activity statements on a quarterly basis, the first of any quarter is also a wonderful time that you can get starting.
+The first of July is quite a great point to land on, but the first of any quarter is also a fantastic time that you can get started.

-There's always a learning curve that's involved in this; there's always time to get up to speed.
+There is always going to be a learning curve associated with this, but there is always going to be time for you to get up to speed.

 You can't outsource everything to your accountant